 As well as leading York City Church, Alan teaches a number of modules on ChristCentral School of Leadership and is about to embark on a two-year MA in Theology and Religion at Durham University.
 Alan is married to Susanna and they have a young son called Zachary, and a Cockapoo puppy called Mustard.

-We'll look at ‘How far is it plausible to read or hear the book of Ecclesiastes as offering a hopeful message?’
+In this LifeZone we looked at ‘How far is it plausible to read or hear the book of Ecclesiastes as offering a hopeful message?’

 Being a parent and raising children can be challenging, fun and exhausting… sometimes all in the space of a few hours!